Home » Speed Training Science » SPEED TRAINING SCIENCE: Why Most Methods Fail (And What Actually Works)

 ❌ effort.

-💥 The issue is misunderstanding what sprint speed actually depends on.
+💥 The issue is misunderstanding what actually helps the body run faster.

 • stronger muscles